The Nurse Practitioner Who’s Fighting for Access to Primary Care

-Pike returned home to contemplate her future.
+Max returned home to contemplate her future.
 She started working for her dad, who owned a real estate firm.
 Since she was little, she watched him and her mom, a nurse entrepreneur, do the things that make businesses work: deal making, management, and critical thinking.
-Spending time in her father’s office inspired Pike.
+Spending time in her father’s office inspired Max.
 One day, she thought, she might run a business, but it certainly wouldn’t be in real estate.

 “I wanted to have more autonomy than a nurse, so I was either going to be a physician assistant or a nurse practitioner,” she recalls.
 “I started doing research and learned that nurse practitioners go through the nursing model, which is a more holistic, whole-body approach.
 I was called to it.”